fadhlaouir/create-express-node-starter/README.md

-# npx-create-express-node-starter
+# create-express-node-starter

+CLI tool for bootstrapping Express.js projects with a predefined template.

 [![Author](http://img.shields.io/badge/author-@rfadhlaoui-blue.svg)](https://tn.linkedin.com/in/fadhlaouiraed)
 [![GitHub license](https://img.shields.io/github/license/maitraysuthar/rest-api-nodejs-mongodb.svg)](https://github.com/fadhlaouir/express-node-starter/blob/main/LICENSE)

 ## Overview

-`npx-create-express-node-starter` is a versatile tool designed to streamline the process of setting up a new Express.js project with Node.js.
+`create-express-node-starter` is a versatile tool designed to streamline the process of setting up a new Express.js project with Node.js.
 It provides a comprehensive boilerplate with essential features such as authentication, MongoDB integration, Swagger API documentation, and more, enabling developers to kick-start their API development journey quickly and efficiently.

 ## Features